 In the absence of including variable of the higher order I(2) of the variables used in the equation them to examine whether there exists a long run relationship among the variables in the model using OLS technique and then conduct Wald test in Eviews 09.
-C F-statistics = 8.143978 is bigger than the critical upper bond value 3.99 at 01 percent level. so, the null hypothesis of cointegration rejected as per criteria.
+Computed Walt-statistics (F-statistics) = 8.143978 is greater than the critical upper bond value 3.99 at 01 percent level.
+Therefore, the null hypothesis of no-cointegration is rejected.